regimelab/notebooks/README.md

 # regimelab-notebooks

-This is an area for exploratory data analysis mainly, and grappling with some concepts in applied math and statistics, mathematical finance and Bayesian machine learning.
+Explanatory notebooks for the substack, and a place to grapple with some concepts in applied math and statistics, mathematical finance, and Bayesian machine learning.
 My belief is that this type of research has a lot to offer not just in the financial domain, but in codifying frameworks and best practices for working with non-stationary time series problems.

 What are regimes?
 https://regimelab.substack.com/p/what-are-regimes